 - For a light but satisfying dinner, we like to serve hot crispy Potato Wedges with a fresh Arugula Salad with Lemon Dressing.

 Potato wedges are extra awesome served with a trio of dips for parties, game nights, and movie nights!
 Make extra potatoes, they disappear!
-Choose dips from Sriracha Mayo, Ketchup and Cilantro Mint Chutney.
+Choose dips from Sriracha Mayo, Ketchup, and Cilantro Mint Chutney.
+And if you enjoyed these potato wedges do try my easy air fryer sweet potato fries too.

 Storing and Freezing